josephbeuysmum/Dertisch/README.md

 Developmental Roadmap
 ---------------------

+No official timescale exists for the roadmap, but at present it is as follows:

--	create an example boilerplate app;
+-	create example boilerplate app;
+-	check whether `FZKeyring`s can be privately instantiated rather than injected;
 -	work out which classes, structs, and protocols can be made internal, and make them internal;
 -	replace `deallocate()` functions with an improved method of garbage collection;
 -	complete unit tests;